Even if your skin’s generally smooth and hydrated, there’s a good chance you suffer from dry skin in at least area: your elbows.

-In this article, the skin care experts at SiO Beauty weigh in on what causes your elbows to get dry and ashy — and what you can do about it.
+In this article, the skin care experts at SiO Beauty weigh in on causes your elbows get dry and ashy — and you can about it.

 The experts have spoken, and as with many other skin conditions, there is a multitude of reasons your elbows might become dry and ashy over time.

 Common causes of dry, ashy elbows include genetics, environmental conditions, and inadequate hydration.

 The overall complexion of your skin has a lot to with your genetics. fact, some people are more prone dry skin and irritation no matter how much moisturizer they apply.

 When it comes your body, the overused and hard-working skin on your elbows is of the first areas betray your age.
 Why does this happen?
 Constant movement causes the dreaded saggy and crepey skin that unforgivingly ages you.